-The Civic Federation is an independent, non-partisan government research organization founded in 1894.
+The Civic Federation is an independent, non-partisan government research organization founded in 1894 that works to maximize the quality and costeffectiveness of government services in the Chicago region and State of Illinois.
 The Federation's membership includes business and professional leaders from a wide range of Chicago-area corporations, professional service firms and institutions.